anutron/behavior/Docs/Behavior.Startup.md

 * method - (*string*) a method on the target element to invoke.
 Passed as arguments the `arguments` array (see below).
 Do not use with the `property` option.
 * arguments - (*array* of *strings*) arguments passed to the method of the target element specified in the `method` option.
 Ignored if the `property` option is used.
 * value - (*string*) A value to compare to either the value of the `property` of the target or the result of the `method` invoked upon it.
+* delay - (*number*) If set, the trigger will be invoked after this many milliseconds have passed.

 ### Notes

+* delegator conditionals that do not have a `property` OR `method` setting will always be invoked.
-This behavior (like all others) is only applied once (on startup or when new content is run through `Behavior.apply`).
+* This behavior (like all others) is only applied once (on startup or when new content is run through `Behavior.apply`).
 Be careful as this adds a startup cost to delegators; use wisely.